 1: Find the post that you’d like to edit from the ‘All Posts‘ page.

 2: Make your changes.
-To update the page, simply click the ‘Update‘ button on the right (this does not republish).
+Simply click the ‘Update‘ button on the right (this does not republish).

-3: To republish your post, click the ‘Edit’ link next to the Publish line on the right; then, select a new date and time (a screen capture of this link appears below).
+3: To republish your post, click the ‘Edit’ link next to the Publish line on the right; then, select a new date and time (screen capture of this link appears below).
 Choose a date in the future to enable publishing.

 4: Lastly, click ‘Schedule‘ to schedule that post for publishing.